rayhan-mahmuud/movie-master-api/README.md

 6. **Access the API**:
    - The API will be available at http://127.0.0.1:8000/.
    - Use tools like curl, Postman, or your frontend application to interact with the endpoints.

+## Contact
+- For any questions or feedback, please reach out to rayhan.mahmuud@gmail.com